meyermarcel/icm/README.md

     git tag "x.y.z"
     ```

-1. Push tag and let Travis CI and Goreleaser do the work
+1. Push tag and let Github Actions and Goreleaser do the work
     ```
     git push --tags
     ```